Qarj/WebImblaze/MANUAL.md

 <a name="environment"></a>
 #### environment
-Used in conjunction with the runon test case parameter.
-Test that have the runon parameter will only be run if one of the environments specified match the environment configure here.
+Used in conjunction with the runon and donotrunon test case parameters.
+Tests that have the runon parameter will only be run if one of the environments specified match the environment configure here.

 Example - in the config file: